 As foodies, Thanksgiving is obviously one of our all-time favorite holidays.
 Thankfully, America has no shortage of holidays dedicated almost purely to eating (Lookin’ at you, July 4), but this perfect day dedicated to our wonderful, would-be national bird definitely takes the top spot in our hearts.

-But before we dive in, I thought I’d share a few cardinal rules to remember when making Thanksgiving dinner:
+Before we dive in, I thought I’d share a few cardinal rules to remember:

 - Make sure to thaw your turkey, bring it up to room temperature, and marinade it (at least) overnight!
 Spend the energy you’d normally exert over the course of 4-6 hours of roasting time sweating over the bird on these prep steps instead, and you’ll have a perfectly cooked bird in just 2-3 hours.